-The price Union Gas charges customers for gas is a forecasted price.
+The price we charge customers for gas is a forecasted price.
 This forecast is updated every three months in January, April, July and October following Ontario Energy Board approval to reflect ongoing changes in market prices.

-No, Union Gas does not earn any profit from the sale of the natural gas commodity.
+No, we do not earn any profit from the sale of the natural gas commodity.
 We pass the cost of natural gas and the cost to transport that gas into our delivery area through to our customers without mark-up.
-The price we pay is the price our customers’ pay, and not a penny more.
+The price we pay is the price our customers' pay, and not a penny more.